Where To Have A Last-Minute Group Dinner

 People want to hang out with you.
-Maybe it’s your great personality.
-Or maybe it’s your okay personality combined with the fact that you read this website and always know where to get great food.
-Either way, here’s where to go the next time you have to plan a group dinner last-minute.
-These restaurants have plenty of room, they’re relatively easy to get into, and the food is good enough that you can keep having an alright personality and still have friends.
+Maybe it’s because of your great personality, or maybe it’s because of your OK personality combined with the fact that you read this website and know where to get great food.
+Either way, here’s where to go the next time you have to arrange a last-minute group dinner.
+These restaurants have plenty of room, they’re relatively easy to get into, and their food is good enough to impress all the people in your life who force you to make plans.